Interim Winter Session FAQs

 - If I change my mind, can I withdraw from the online courses?

-Yes, you can withdraw from your interim course December 12, 2018 through December 31, 2018.
-To withdraw from your Interim Session class you must contact the Office of the Registrar.
+Yes, you can withdraw from your Interim Winter Session class December 14, 2023 through January 4, 2024.
+To withdraw from your Interim Winter Session class you must contact the Office of the Registrar.
 You will still incur the costs for the course.

 - Whom can I call for more information?